Careers Fair (sponsored by AWE)

 Innovation - Anything new they have done in their space that is exciting to talk about.

-Roles - Opportunities available, development opportunities, skills needed for the role – how the employer got their role.
+Roles - Opportunities available, development opportunities, skills needed for the role – how the employee got their role.